ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 We will need to know some information about your system.
 Please make sure to include full system information (*Help -> System Information*) in your report.
-Wait for the extended system infomation to be collected by Steam.
+If the text ends with a line like "The runtime information tool is preparing a report, please wait...", please wait for it to be replaced by the full version of the report.

 When reporting bugs in the container runtime, please include a debug log.
 Since version 0.20210105.0, the easiest way to get this is: